sthag/hippie/README.md

 Change to the newly created folder.
 By default this would be *hippie*.

+Run the command `git submodule update --init`.
+This will load the submodules.

 Run the command `npm install`.
 This will install all node.js dependencies into the folder *node_modules*.